Open Enrollment

 Short answer is maybe.
-If you have a “qualified health plan (QHP)” the answer is yes.
-A QHP is an insurance plan that is certified by Nevada Health Link in Nevada that covers “10 essential health care benefits” including emergency transportation.
-You, the customer, would pay possibly a deductible, a co-payment, or co-insurance for your ambulance trip.
+If you have a qualified health plan (QHP) the answer is yes.
+A QHP is an insurance plan that is certified by Nevada Health Link covers the “10 essential health care benefits” including ambulance rides.
+You, the customer, may have to pay a deductible, a co-payment, or co-insurance for your ambulance trip.

 Call for FREE Help